16 Ageist Things People Need to Stop Saying

 Envato Elements

-15. It’s best to refrain from talking down to older people or using a condescending tone.
+15. Talking down or using a condescending tone

 Getty Images/iStockphoto